FrostyX/fedora-magazine/2021-december.md

 ## Purple-googlechat
-Are you required to use Google Chat but you dislike the web-based interface?
+Are you required to use Google Chat and dislike the web-based interface?
 The [purple-googlechat][purple-googlechat] plugin for [Pidgin][pidgin] and many other chat programs might save you.

-[Purple][purple] is a library for connecting into IM networks, and this [purple-googlechat][purple-googlechat] plugin provides support for Google Chat in your favorite chat program.
+[Purple][purple] is a library for connecting to IM networks, and this [purple-googlechat][purple-googlechat] plugin provides support for Google Chat in your favorite chat program.